Melnikov theory for two-dimensional manifolds in three-dimensional flows: Introduction

 \section{Introduction}

-Tracking how stable and unstable manifolds of a low-dimensional dynamical system vary under time-dependent perturbations can be referred to as `Melnikov theory.'
-The concept was originally introduced \cite{melnikov} to analyze the splitting of a homoclinic manifold (a coincident stable and unstable manifold of a fixed point) in a two-dimensional steady flow, into separate stable and unstable manifolds.
+Melnikov methods were originally introduced \cite{melnikov} to analyze how a homoclinic connection (a coincident stable and unstable manifold of a saddle fixed point) splits when an autonomous system is perturbed.
 The original theory was confined to area-preserving flows under periodic perturbations \cite{melnikov}, thereby allowing for the perturbed flow to be considered via a Poincar\'e map \cite{nonosci}.
-The Melnikov function is used to measure distances between stable and unstable manifolds, and simple zeros of this function identify the places where stable and unstable manifolds intersect transversely \cite{melnikov,nonosci,wigi_book}.
+The Melnikov function is a scaled distance between stable and unstable manifolds into which the original homoclinic splits, and simple zeros of this function identify the places where stable and unstable manifolds intersect transversely \cite{melnikov,nonosci,wigi_book}.
+Establishing the existence of simple zeros of a Melnikov function serve as one of the few methods for `proving chaos'; the proof works classically via the Smale-Birkhoff theorem \cite{arrowsmith_place,nonosci,wigi_book} in two-dimensional maps, or time-periodic flows, with a one-dimensional {\em homoclinic} connection.
+Extensions of the `proof of chaos' idea also exist to some heteroclinic (when the manifolds are associated with different fixed points) situations \cite{bertozzi,article_chaosdg}.